-A sort of comprehensive overview of the things I’ve done and am currently doing.
+A sort of comprehensive overview of the things I’ve done.

 Entrepreneurshit™: I started as an internet entrepreneur in the early aughts before I even knew that venture capital was a thing and that Sand Hill Road was a place.
-I figured out how to build things and make them make money and get to profitability using subscription and performance marketing.
+I loved building things and figured out how to make them make money and get to profitability.

 In 2008, I moved to San Francisco, immersed myself in Silicon Valley startup culture, and immediately noticed the lack of opportunity and visibility for underrepresented founders like myself.
 In 2011, I had a baby called Black Founders with 3 of my friends.
 We dedicated ourselves to increasing the number of successful black entrepreneurs in tech, not just in Silicon Valley, but nationally — with programming in NYC, Atlanta, Chicago, San Francisco, and several HBCU campuses.

-Government Tech & Civic Innovation: I was one of San Francisco’s first Mayor’s Innovation Fellows and spent a year in the Mayor’s Office of Civic Innovation where I worked on innovation projects around open data, municipal wi-fi, and bridging the digital divide in places like Chinatown and Bayview.
+Government Tech & Civic Innovation: I was one of San Francisco’s first Mayor’s Innovation Fellows and spent a year in the Mayor’s Office of Civic Innovation where I worked on innovation projects around open data, municipal wi-fi, and bridging the digital divide.

 During my fellowship, I wrote the resolution on broadband and unlicensed spectrum which was adopted at the US Conference of Mayors and contributed to early strategy around municipal internet access and the availability of broadband in San Francisco’s most challenged neighborhoods.